 - 2 tablespoons pesto

-- Coat a 13x9 baking pan with nonstick spray.
+- Coat a 13×9 baking pan with nonstick spray.
 Set aside.

 - In a large mixing bowl, whisk together the flour, dry yeast, sugar, and salt until combined.

 - In a 2-cup glass measuring cup OR microwave-safe bowl, combine water and 2 tablespoons of the olive oil.
-Microwave on HIGH in 15 second increments until very warm but not hot to the touch (120° to 130°F).
-(It took me 4 cycles.)
+Microwave on HIGH in 15 second increments until warm but not hot to the touch (110 degrees F).
+(It usually takes me 4 cycles.)
 Add to the flour mixture and stir with a wooden spoon until blended.

 - Spread the dough into the greased pan.
-Cover with a towel; let rise in a warm place until doubled in size, about 30 minutes.
+Cover with a clean tea towel; let rise in a warm place until doubled in size, about 30 minutes.
+(Could take longer depending on the temperature and altitude of your home.)

 - Using a lightly oiled finger, gently poke holes about every inch in the dough going nearly to the bottom of the dough.
 Drizzle with remaining 1 tablespoon olive oil; then loosen up the pesto and gently spread it over the top, followed by sprinkling the Parmesan cheese.